corgi-emacs/corgi/README.md

 This config makes a few clear, non-negotiable decisions.
 It's evil based, has structural editing, includes org-mode, etc. But on some things it does not have an opinion.
-The theme, font, desktop-mode, linum-mode, mode-line are all things you can configure in your own `lesser-evil-user-config.el`.
+The theme, font, desktop-mode, linum-mode, mode-line are all things you can configure in your own `corgi-user-config.el`.

 ## License